thelords1007/AI-Project/README.md

 # Picture-in-Picture Mode

 > This feature would help students segregate the instructor’s presentation and code side-by-side with the instructor on their IDE, giving them a great learning experience.
-The code for implementing this feature is available in PIP.py file.
+The code for implementing this feature is available in PIP folder.

 # Real-Time Answering of Questions Asked by Students